phpingme/courses/php7-intro/index.md

 product(2, 3) // returns 6
 ```

-try in PHP editor below implement and call a function that takes float arguments and returns it's sum:
+> try in editor below  to implement and call a function that takes float arguments and returns it's sum.

 ```editor+repl
 <?php
 ---